ashley9368/banking-app/README.md

 PEP8 - I added an extension called flake 8 to validate my code - https://flake8.pycqa.org/en/latest/

-All code has been reviewed, and lines longer than the recommended length have been adjusted where possible.
+All code has been reviewed, and lines longer than the recommended length have been adjusted where needed.

 ## Deployment